willwade/AACDataSet/README.md

 - **Common Suffixes**: Reusable prompt endings that are shared across multiple templates
 - **Substitutions**: Variable replacements that allow for customization of templates

-### 2. LLM Conversation Generation
+### 2. Batch Preparation
-- **generate_templates.py**: Script that processes templates and uses LLMs to generate realistic conversations
-- **LLM Library**: Flexible library that supports multiple LLM providers
-- **LLM Models**: Can use various models including Gemini, Mistral, and others
-- **Prompt Templates**: Structured prompts that guide the LLM to generate appropriate conversations

-### 3. Data Augmentation
-- **main.py**: Orchestrates the overall process and calls other scripts
+- **prepare_atomic_subset.py**: Prepares a subset of Atomic10x data for use in conversation generation
-- **language_keyboards.py**: Provides keyboard layouts and letter frequencies for different languages
+- **translate_atomic_data.py**: Translates the Atomic10x data into different languages
+- **batch_openai_prepare.py**: Creates batch request files for OpenAI's batch processing system
+- **atomic10x_batch_wrapper.py**: Orchestrates the entire workflow from preparation to processing

+### 3. OpenAI Batch Processing
+- **OpenAI Batch System**: Processes the batch requests in a cost-effective manner
+- **process_batch_results.py**: Processes the results from OpenAI's batch system
+- **process_batch.py**: Alternative script for processing batch requests directly (for testing)
+- **direct_multilingual_generate.py**: Directly generates conversations in target languages without the translation step

+### 4. Data Augmentation
 - **augment_aac_data.py**: Adds noisy variations to AAC utterances based on different keyboard layouts and error rates
+  - Ensures error severity is proportional to both error rate and utterance length
+  - Guarantees at least one character deletion or addition in each augmented sentence
+  - Provides four levels of error severity: minimal (5%), light (15%), moderate (25%), and severe (35%)
+- **scanning_library.py**: Provides keyboard layouts and letter frequencies for different languages

-### 4. Dataset Preparation
+### 5. Dataset Preparation
 - **prepare_huggingface_dataset.py**: Flattens and structures the data for Hugging Face, adding conversation IDs and turn numbers
 - **upload_to_huggingface.py**: Uploads the prepared dataset to Hugging Face

-### 5. Components
+### 6. Components
 - **Template Structure**:
   - **Template Instructions**: JSON files containing scenario-specific prompts
   - **Common Suffixes**: Reusable prompt endings stored in separate files
   - **Substitutions**: Variable definitions for template customization
 - **Keyboard Layouts**: Different keyboard layouts (QWERTY, ABC, etc.) for each language
 - **Letter Frequencies**: Character frequency distributions for each language
+- **Language-specific Resources**:
+  - **Language Instructions**: Prompts in each target language
+  - **Language Substitutions**: Names and terms appropriate for each culture/language

+## Multilingual Generation Approaches

+The dataset supports two approaches for generating multilingual conversations:

+### 1. Generate and Translate Approach
+- Generate conversations in English
+- Translate using Gemini API (gemini_translate_templates.py)
+- Pros: Consistent with original English dataset
+- Cons: More resource-intensive, potential translation artifacts

+### 2. Direct Generation Approach
+- Generate conversations directly in target languages
+- Uses language-specific templates and substitutions
+- Pros: More natural in target language, more efficient, lower cost
+- Cons: May diverge stylistically from English dataset

+For new languages, the direct generation approach is recommended.

 ## Data Flow

 1. Templates are created and organized by language
-2. Templates are processed by the LLM library using structured prompts
-3. LLMs (Gemini, Mistral, etc.) generate realistic conversations based on the templates
+2. Atomic10x data is prepared and translated for each language
+3. Batch request files are generated using the templates and atomic data
+4. Batch files are processed by OpenAI's batch processing system
+5. Batch results are processed to extract conversations
-4. AAC utterances in the conversations are augmented with noisy variations (regionalized for each language with appropriate keyboard layouts)
+6. AAC utterances in the conversations are augmented with noisy variations (regionalized for each language with appropriate keyboard layouts)
-5. The augmented conversations are flattened and structured for Hugging Face
+7. The augmented conversations are flattened and structured for Hugging Face
-6. The dataset is uploaded to Hugging Face
+8. The dataset is uploaded to Hugging Face

 This process ensures that the dataset includes a diverse range of conversations across multiple languages, with realistic variations in AAC utterances that simulate different typing errors and keyboard layouts.
-The use of a flexible LLM library allows for experimentation with different models to find the best balance of quality, diversity, and computational efficiency.
+The use of OpenAI's batch processing system allows for cost-effective generation of large amounts of data, while the modular workflow enables experimentation with different models and parameters.

 ## License